mikependon/RepoDB.NET/pages/operations/sumall.md

 # SumAll

-This method is used to computes the sum value of the target field.
+This method is used to compute the sum value of the target field.

 #### Code Snippets

-Below is a sample code that returns the summation value of the column `Value` from a `[dbo].[Sales]` table.
+Below is the sample code that returns the summation value of the column `Value` from a `[dbo].[Sales]` table.

 ```csharp
 using (var connection = new SqlConnection(connectionString))